-All laborers and mechanics (other than volunteers under the conditions set out in 24 CFR part 70) employed by contractors and subcontractors in the construction (including rehabilitation) of housing with 12 or more units assisted under this NOFA, Exhibit 2 shall be paid wages at rates not less than those prevailing in the locality, as determined by the Secretary of Labor in accordance with the Davis-Bacon Act (40 U.S.C.
+All laborers and mechanics (other than volunteers under the conditions set out in 24 CFR part 70) employed by contractors and subcontractors in the construction (including rehabilitation) of housing with 12 or more units assisted under this agreement, shall be paid wages at rates not less than those prevailing in the locality, as determined by the Secretary of Labor in accordance with the Davis-Bacon Act (40 U.S.C.
 3141 et seq.).
-Contracts involving employment of laborers and mechanics shall be subject to the provisions of the Contract Work Hours and Safety Standards Act (CWHSSA)(40 U.S.C 3701 et seq.).
-Owners of Eligible Multifamily Properties, contractors and subcontractors must comply with all related rules, regulations, and requirements.
-Grantee shall be responsible for ensuring inclusion of appropriate contract provisions, monitoring to ensure compliance, and correction of violations in accordance with HUD guidance.
-Projects where construction is fully complete before an application is submitted to the Grantee to receive assistance under the 811 PRA program are not subject to Davis-Bacon or CWHSSA requirements.
-In accordance with U.S. Department of Labor regulations at 29 CFR 1.6(g), if a project is approved by Grantee to receive 811 PRA funds after a contract for construction of the project has been awarded (or after the beginning of construction where there is no contract award) but before completion of construction, the state housing agency shall require that the wage determination effective on the date of award (or beginning of construction) be incorporated into the construction contract retroactively to the date of award or beginning of construction.
-Grantee may, however, request the HUD Office of Labor Relations to seek approval from the U.S. Department of Labor for the incorporation of a wage determination to be effective on the date of the state housing agency's approval of 811 PRA funds for the project.
+Contracts involving employment of laborers and mechanics shall be subject to the provisions of the Contract Work Hours and Safety Standards Act (CWHSSA) (40 U.S.C 3701 et seq.).
+Owners of Eligible Multifamily Properties and owners' contractors and subcontractors must comply with all related rules, regulations, and requirements.
+Grantees shall be responsible for ensuring inclusion of appropriate contract provisions, monitoring to ensure compliance, and correction of violations in accordance with HUD guidance.

+Projects where construction is fully complete before an application is submitted to the Grantee to receive assistance under the Section 811 PRA are not subject to Davis-Bacon or CWHSSA requirements, except to the extent that the project is also assisted under another federal program that is subject to such requirements (e.g., the HOME program).
+In accordance with U.S. Department of Labor regulations at 29 CFR 1.6(g), if a project is approved by an Eligible Applicant to receive Section 811 PRA assistance after a contract for construction of the project has been awarded (or after the beginning of construction where there is no contract award) but before completion of construction, the state housing agency shall require that the wage determination effective on the date of award (or beginning of construction) be incorporated into the construction contract retroactively to the date of award or beginning of construction.
+Grantees may request the HUD Office of Davis-Bacon and Labor Standards to seek approval from the U.S. Department of Labor for the incorporation of a wage determination to be effective on the date of the state housing agency's approval of Section 811 PRA assistance for the project.
 Such approval may be granted only where there is no evidence of intent to apply for the federal assistance for the project prior to contract award or start of construction.